SteveJustin1963/tec-APUS/README.md

 ## tec-APUS

-this addon hack is for Serial port MC6850 and Maths chip AM9511
+this add-on hack is for Serial port MC6850 and Maths chip AM9511 with exploiting forth or mint in mind. hoooorraaa

 ![](https://github.com/SteveJustin1963/tec-APUS/blob/master/pics/255080535_3114837952082902_9094347087018948754_n.jpg)